 Thanks to my smart, strong son for steering me away from muffins and coffee for breakfast.
-Even my wholesome homemade muffins don’t compare to this protein-filled healthful bowl that keeps sugar cravings at bay.
-This is Christopher’s recommendation for a great start to a successful day.
+This protein-filled healthful bowl keeps sugar cravings at bay.

 A few tablespoons olive or grapeseed oil for the pan

 Approximately 2 or 3 cups diced peppers and onions (amounts will vary – I use a large nonstick sautee pan that holds enough for 10-12 breakfast portions.
 I pour a little oil into the pan and cover the bottom with the vegetables.)

 10 – 12 eggs

 3 15-ounce cans black beans, refried beans, lentils, any bean you like.
 Save money, skip recycling: cook and use dry beans.